JuliaLang/www.julialang.org/downloads/nightlies.md

 normal use.
 You can expect many packages not to work with this version.
 Most users are advised to use the latest official release version of Julia.

+Nighlies are updated asyncronously across platforms after testing passes.
+The time the installers were updated can be seen by hovering over the links.

 ~~~
 <table class="downloads table table-hover table-bordered">
   <tbody>